-Reaching the top of SERPs (Search Engine Result Pages) is not easy.
+Reaching the top of SERPs (Search Engine Result Pages) for long term benefits is not easy.
 It requires a very good SEO strategy and consistent efforts in the right direction.

 SEO strategy varies according to a website and the user-base it serves.
 For example, a website targeting local users would need a different content and back-link strategy, similarly the SEO strategy for an e-commerce website will be very different from that of a corporate or a small business website.
 Different websites too require different types of links, for example a website targeting SEO services will need more links from SEO related websites, whereas a software development company will need links from websites that talk about software.
 The keyword competition of different categories also varies dramatically.
 This too affects the SEO strategy for that website.

 Search Engine Optimization is a very high return yielding form of online marketing.
 As search engines are getting smarter each and every day their user base is also growing in the same pattern.
 Better search engine results, means more search engine users.
 Our systematic approach to defining the SEO Strategy for our clients includes a wide array of factors.
 We first evaluate the possible keywords and the keyword competition.
 After a rigorous competitor analysis we define a tailored SEO strategy for our clients.
 The main aspects of our SEO strategy includes: